 Address issues early on, always try to avoid passive-aggressive behavior, avoid the text meltdown, and go gently into hard conversations.
 It may be worth reading up on non-violent communication skills to help you get your point across during the discussion without putting someone on the defense.

 Pick Your Battles

-Do you have tales of terrible roomies?
+Do you have tales of terrible roomies with plenty of problems?
 What tips do you have to help us deal?
 Share your thoughts in the comments.

 - 10 Tips for Taking your Sex Drive Out of a Slump